-number, age, and health; residential area's cost of living; extraordinary circumstances, including, but not limited to, medical catastrophes, natural disasters, or special education expenses; and any other fact that the taxpayer claims which the director finds relevant to a determination of undue economic hardship.

-(cf: P.L.2006, c.36, s.1)
+- 1 number, age, and health; residential area's cost of living; - 2 extraordinary circumstances, including, but not limited to, medical - 3 catastrophes, natural disasters, or special education expenses; and - 4 any other fact that the taxpayer claims which the director finds - 5 relevant to a determination of undue economic hardship. - 6 (cf: P.L.2006, c.36, s.1)

 - 2. R.S.54:49-11 is amended to read as follows: - 54:49-11. a.
 If the failure to pay any such tax when due is explained to the satisfaction of the director, he may remit or waive the payment of the whole or any part of any penalty and may remit or waive the payment of any interest charge in excess of the rate of three percentage points above the prime rate including any such penalty or interest with respect to deficiency assessments made pursuant to R.S.54:49-6. - b.
 The director shall waive the payment of any part of any penalty or any part of any interest attributable to the taxpayer's reasonable reliance on erroneous advice furnished to the taxpayer in writing by an employee of the Division of Taxation acting in the employee's official capacity, provided that the penalty or interest did not result from a failure of the taxpayer to provide adequate or accurate information. - c.
-On or after January 1, 2016, the director may also waive or remit the payment of penalties and interest, in whole or in part, if imposing the penalties and interest would cause an individual taxpayer an undue economic hardship as defined by R.S.54:48-2.
-(P.L.1992, c.175, s.4)
+On or after the date of enactment of P.L., c.
+(C.) (pending before the Legislature as this bill), the director may also waive or remit the payment of penalties and interest, in whole or in part, if imposing the penalties and interest would cause an individual taxpayer an undue economic hardship as defined by R.S.54:48-2. - 29 (cf: P.L.1992, c.175, s.4)